Torrent sculpin: Species description

+Systematics

 The torrent sculpin species is within class Actinopterygii, the ray-finned fishes.
 It lies within the superorder Acanthopterygii, order Perciformes, and suborder Cottoidei.
 It belongs to the family Cottidae, with around 300 total species within the family located across the globe.
 The genus and species name is Cottus rhotheus.
 The torrent sculpin may be confused with other freshwater sculpin species, such as the prickly sculpin and shorthead sculpin.
 The torrent sculpin can be identified separately from these overlapping species due to its heavily mottled chin, broader and longer head, complete lateral line, and strong prickles.